-Esperanza is an early-stage porphyry Cu-Mo prospect situated in southern Peru about 180 km northwest of Arequipa and 5 km north from the town of Ispacas.
-The project consists of 2518.17 ha of mineral concessions located within Comunidad Campesina de Ispacas, Yanaquihua District of Condesuyos Province in the Arequipa Region.
-The property is 100% owned by Forte Minerals Corp. with a 1% Net Smelter Return royalty held by GlobeTrotters Resource Group Inc. ("GlobeTrotters").
+Esperanza is an early-stage porphyry Cu-Mo prospect situated in southern Peru about 180 kilometre northwest of Arequipa and 5 kilometres north from the town of Ispacas.
+The project consists of 2518.17 hectares of mineral concessions located within Comunidad Campesina de Ispacas, Yanaquihua District of Condesuyos Province in the Arequipa Region.
+The property is 100% owned by Forte Minerals Corp. with a 1% Net Smelter Return royalty held by GlobeTrotters Resource Group Inc. ("GlobeTrotters") on the existing mineral concessions.